-The City of Hudson is located in central-western Angelina County on Highway 94 at an elevation approximately 336 feet above sea level.
+The City of Hudson is located in central-western Angelina County on Highway 94 at an elevation 336 feet above sea level.
 2016 Census population was 4,818, and land area of the city covers 4.6 square miles.
 The city of is split geographically into eastern and western portions.
 Zed Creek runs south from central Hudson, and the floodplain and channel of Jack Creek divides the eastern and western portions of town.
 The police station, fire station, and city hall are located in central (eastern) Hudson.
+Since 2011, Hudson has permitted 21 commercial buildings, 103 single family homes built, 129 mobile home move ins and two multi family developments of 80 units each.
+The City does not allow construction in SFHA.

 Hurricanes and tornados are the primary hazard concerns for the city.
 The community wildfire protection plan for Angelina County rates Hudson as 'high' for overall wildfire risk.
 5 mobile home parks and at least one nursing home are located within the city limits.
 Water is supplied by a private system.
 Highest priority mitigation projects include a storm warning siren, a back-up water line from Lufkin, and storm hardening city facilities.
 Flooding in recent years is causing streambed erosion along Jack Creek.
 Specifically, where Jack Creek flows under highway 94.
-(31.324232 -94.813054) The bank has receded approximately six inches during every major flood over the last ten years.
-As a result of this erosion, the creek has increased in width and a sewer line that passes over the creek has been unearthed leaving too much unsupported and had to be rerouted to cross the creek at a point not so wide.
+(31.324232 -94.813054).
+The bank has receded approximately six inches during every major flood over the last ten years.
+As a result of this erosion, the creek increased in width leaving a sewer line passing over the creek channel unsupported and requiring relocation.
 At the current rate of erosion, the sewer line will have to be moved again in six years.

-Table 3-41 below outlines number and percentage of vulnerable populations for Hudson.
+Table 3-13 below outlines number and percentage of vulnerable populations for Hudson.

-Table 3-41 Vulnerable Populations, City of Hudson
+Table 3-13 Vulnerable Populations, City of Hudson